On Isolated Umbilic Points: Isolated Umbilic Points

 In the above proof, the size of the isometry group implies that a certain related elliptic boundary value problem is Fredholm regular when there is only one umbilic point on a closed convex 2-sphere.
 This fact has been generalized to other similar elliptic boundary value problems in plane bundles, as long as there is a transitive isometric action \cite{gak000}.

-The final ingredient of the proofs of both global and local versions given in \cite{gak0} and \cite{gak00} is mean curvature flow with boundary in co-dimension two \cite{gak0000}.
-This is used to construct solutions of the elliptic boundary value problem and prove the existence of co-kernel, contradicting Fredholm regularity.
-It is however conceivable that the existence of holomorphic discs could be established by some PDE method other than mean curvature flow.
+The final ingredient to the proofs of both global and local versions given in \cite{gak0} and \cite{gak00} is mean curvature flow with boundary in co-dimension two \cite{gak0000}.
+This is used to construct solutions of the elliptic boundary value problem and prove the existence of co-kernel, contradicting Fredholm regularity and establishing the Conjecture.

+It is conceivable that the existence of holomorphic discs could be established by some PDE method other than mean curvature flow.
 In any event, the existence of co-kernel is sufficient to preclude a convex 2-sphere with a single umbilic point.
+It is also sufficient to prove a related conjecture of Toponogov on the umbilic points of complete planes \cite{gak_top} \cite{top}.

-In the present paper we explore further the contention that it is geometry that lies at the heart of the Conjecture.
+In the present paper we explore further this contention that it is geometry that lies at the heart of the Conjecture.
 From this view-point, there is no reason to believe that the Carath\'eodory Conjecture holds for a generic Riemannian 3-manifold, even ones close to the Euclidean metric, as they do not have sufficient isometries to fix a point.
 This would explain the subtlety and depth of the problem.

 We demonstrate that this is indeed the case, by constructing counter-examples which show that neither the Carath\'eodory Conjecture nor the local index bound of Hamburger need hold for non-flat metrics, even ones that are arbitrarily close to the Euclidean metric $g_0$.